Striv.tv Developed its Own Online Video Platform Based on Dacast Video APIs

 Table of Contents

-This is the success story of one of our great customers.
-If you’re interested in sharing your streaming experience with DaCast and take advantage of our online community of professional broadcasters to improve the visibility of your business, contact firstname.lastname@example.org.
+This is the success story of one of our valued customers.
+If you’re interested in sharing your streaming experience with Dacast and take advantage of our online community of professional broadcasters to improve the visibility of your business, contact firstname.lastname@example.org.

 Today we’re going to take a look at Striv.
-As a live streaming services provider, Striv works with more than 80 U.S. high schools in the state if Nebraska.
+As a live streaming services provider, Striv works with more than 80 U.S. high schools in the state of Nebraska.
 Through Striv, these schools have access to live streaming and event recording for all their events, such as sports, assemblies, and graduation.
-This is all made possible via DaCast video API.
+This is all made possible via Dacast video API.

-Let’s explore how this collaboration this works below, starting with a brief history of Striv.
+Let’s explore how this collaboration works below, starting with a brief history of Striv.

 As Striv began acquiring more partner schools, it developed a routine for value-added training.
 Each time a new school joins the network, Striv employees visit the site and work with staff and students to set up equipment and a custom school dashboard.
 Together, these tools enable starting, monitoring, and managing live streams.

 This model has proved its own value over the last 6 years.
 Today, Striv works with a wide range of high schools.
 The company provides live streaming services that are affordable enough for strained educational budgets and still retain professional features.
 Among other benefits, Striv clients love working with the company for the technical robustness of the platform, and because students and staff can easily learn to operate the system.